johankaito/reward-relay/FOR_AI_AGENTS.md

 **Success**: $500+ MRR by Week 12 or kill
 **Quality**: Must be polished, production-ready (not just functional)

+**Validation-first (mobile later)**:
+- Ship the fastest possible Next.js web app to validate the core decision flow
+- Do **not** add mobile-specific architecture or tooling in Week 1
+- Add only lightweight choices that keep a future mobile swap easy
+- Keep business logic in plain TS modules (`lib/`), not React components
+- Keep data access in a thin client module (`lib/supabase.ts` or `src/lib/supabase/*`)
+- Build responsive UI that works well on phones, but stay web-first

 ---

 ## 📚 DOCUMENTATION INDEX (Read in Order)